 You will find plenty of online discussions on this topic if you do a simple Google search with variations of the words “fine art photo print curling” so it is obviously nothing new.
 Photographers especially lament this issue since so many photo labs ship their prints, regardless of the size, rolled in a tube.

-What can be frustrating with some of these papers is it simply take time to lose their roll memory.
+What can be frustrating with some of these papers is it simply takes time to lose their roll memory.
 In most cases the prints will have had a chance to lose that roll memory by the time it get’s to you but how quick can be influenced by a couple things.